 - VCAL does not provide students with an ATAR score and is not a course for students who wish to go on to university - VCAL is appropriate for students whose career path after school includes entry to TAFE, Apprenticeships, Traineeships or Employment - VCAL tasks are recorded as S or N when students meet each Unit's outcomes.
-There is no formal graded assessment in VCAL (this may change in 2023) - VCAL students at GSSC will spend 3 days at school, in class: 1 day per week in a 'Structured Workplace Learning Placement', and 1 day per week in a VET course, either at school or at another school or training institution
+There is no formal graded assessment in VCAL. - VCAL students at GSSC will spend 4 days at school, in class, and 1 day per week in a VET course, either at school or at another school or training institution. - Structured Workplace Learning will occur in blocks of time in both Semester One and Semester Two